- About Fotoprint

-- Online PDF proofs or hi-res colour accurate ink jet proofs for viewing in person
+- Options for either online PDF proofs or hi-res, colour accurate hard copy proofs for viewing in person

-- Environmentally friendly printing using soya based inks and chain of custody forestry certified papers
+- Environmentally friendly printing using soy based inks printed on chain of custody, forestry certified papers

 - Fast turnaround

 - Ongoing, always available

 The printing is high resolution, full colour, printed two sides on chain of custody forestry certified stocks using waterless inks.
 The rack cards are printed on Canadian manufactured Kalima 12pt semi gloss coated cover.
 The brochures are printed on 80lb or 100lb satin coated book and include any standard 2 or 3 panel fold.
 If you are supplying a file for us to print from, here is an important benefit, for peace of mind and no extra charge.